zuozhenggh/learning-library/data-management-library/mysql/heatwave-intro/connect-dbs/connect-dbs.md

         <copy>3306</copy>
     ```
 9. Add SSH Key -  Copy SSH Key from notepad
-    - The screen shoul look like this
+    - The screen should look like this
     ![](./images/bastion-06.png " ")
     - Click the `Create Session` button
 10. The completed Bastion Session should look like this